Iceish/certrust/README.md

 ## ⛓ License

-Certrust is released under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the software in accordance with the terms of the license.
+Certrust is released under the [GPL-3.0 License](LICENSE.md).
+You are free to use, modify, and distribute the software in accordance with the terms of the GPL-3.0 license.

 ## 🌠 What's next ?